Rodrigo Bentancur: International career

-Bentancur was a member of Uruguay national under-20 team, winning 2017 South American U-20 Championship.
-The squad also finished as the fourth in 2017 FIFA U-20 World Cup.
+Bentancur was a member of Uruguay national under-20 team, winning the 2017 South American U-20 Championship and finishing fourth at the 2017 FIFA U-20 World Cup.

 In September 2017, Bentancur received his first senior call-up to the Uruguay national team by manager Óscar Tabárez for the team's upcoming 2018 World Cup qualifiers against Venezuela and Bolivia in October.
 He made his international debut on 5 October, coming on as a substitute in Uruguay's 0–0 away draw against Venezuela.
 He was named in the squad for the China Cup in March 2018.

 In May 2018, Bentancur was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.
 He was later included in the team's final 23-man squad for the tournament.
 He appeared in Uruguay's opening match of the tournament on 15 June, a 1–0 victory over Egypt at the Yekaterinburg Arena.
 In the Round of 16 match against Portugal on 30 June, he set-up Edinson Cavani's second goal in an eventual 2–1 victory.
 Uruguay were eliminated from the tournament following a 2–0 defeat to eventual champions France in the quarter-finals on 6 July.

-In March 2019, Tabárez included Bentancur in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
-In the quarter-finals against Peru on 29 June, a 0–0 draw after regulation time saw the match go to a penalty shoot-out; although Bentancur was able to score his kick, Uruguay lost the shoot-out 4–5 and were eliminated from the competition.
+Bentancur was a member of Uruguay's squads for both the 2019 and 2021 Copas Américas.
+The team reached the quarter-finals on both occasions, being eliminated by Peru and Colombia respectively, both in penalty shootouts.

+On 2 February 2022, Bentancur scored his first goal for Uruguay in a 4–1 win over Venezuela in a 2022 FIFA World Cup qualifier.

+In November of the same year, he was named in the final squad for the 2022 FIFA World Cup held in Qatar.
+He started all three Group H matches for La Celeste but was substituted with an injury in the final fixture against Ghana.
+Uruguay won the match 2–0 but were eliminated as South Korea beat Portugal to go through to the round of 16 at Uruguay's expense.